gabrielweyer/aspnet-core-app-insights/README.md

   - Even more relevant if you leverage [canary releases][canary-release] as you'll have two different versions of your application serving production traffic at the same time
 - `DeveloperMode` will send data immediately, one telemetry item at a time.
 This reduces the amount of time between the moment when your application tracks telemetry and when it appears on the `Application Insights` portal
   - If a debugger is attached on process startup, the `SDK` will ignore the configuration keys related to `DeveloperMode` and turn it on
 - `EnableAdaptiveSampling` affects the volume of telemetry sent from your web server app to the `Application Insights` service endpoint.
-The volume is adjusted automatically to keep within a specified maximum rate of traffic ([documentation][adaptive-sampling]). :rotating_light: adaptive sampling is only available for `ASP.NET Core` where it is **turned on by default**
+The volume is adjusted automatically to keep within a specified maximum rate of traffic ([documentation][adaptive-sampling]).
+  - :rotating_light: Adaptive sampling is only available for `ASP.NET Core` where it is **turned on by default**
 - `InstrumentationKey` self-explanatory

 ### A better way to configure Application Insights